 6.29.2 Avoidance mechanisms for language users

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can
+They can:

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.29.5.

 Be careful to only modify variables involved in loop control in ways that are easily understood and in ways that cannot lead to a premature exit or an endless loop.

-When using the for statement to iterate through a mutable object, do not add or delete members because it could have unexpected results.
+When using the for statement to iterate through a mutable object, avoid adding or deleting members because it could have unexpected results.

 Avoid using assignment expressions in the loop control statement (that is, while or for).

 6.30 Off-by-one error [XZH]